-Florida Craft Beer: Engine 15 Brewing Company, Jacksonville
+Florida Beer Pairings: Engine 15 Brewing Company and Jacksonville

 By Stephen Kubiak